JimScadden/disk-preparation/README.md

 before it is saved to debian/changelog.

-Note that the version string at the top line of the changelog will be the version of the package reglardless of settings in the `debian/control` file.
+Note that the version string at the top line of the changelog will be the version of the package file reglardless of settings in the `debian/control` file.

 ```bash
 $ gbp dch --git-author --urgency=low --ignore-branch --full --spawn-editor=always --release --since=<git-hash>